gameserverapp/Platform/Documentation/docs/developers/webhook_api.md

 ## Authentication
 You can find your Webhook API keys here: https://dash.gameserverapp.com/configure/api

-:::caution
+:::caution DO NOT SHARE
-Never share your API credentials with anyone.
-GSA will never ask for these credentials.
+GSA staff will never ask for your password or API keys.
+Never share your API keys with anyone!

-Handle the API credentials like your password.
+Handle the API keys like your password.
 :::

 ### Replace examples